-All Elddis products are classed as portable and therefore all work under warranty requires the motorhome to be delivered and collected from their chosen Elddis approved agent.
+All Elddis products are classed as portable and therefore all work under warranty requires the motorhome to be delivered and collected from the approved chosen Elddis agent.

 The cost of transporting the motorhome by any means to and from the place of repair is the responsibility of the owner.